How To Make Alfalfa Pellets With Step-by-Step Guide

 3. Run the Pellet Press with Care

-Using a hay pellet mill is simple, but a few rules are key.
-First, watch the heat.
-Keep the die temperature below 220°F (100°C).
-Burnt pellets taste bad and animals will not eat them.
-Second, find the right pressure, which is usually 8-12 MPa.
-This makes pellets that are hard but still easy to digest.
-Also, make sure your feed rate is steady to avoid jams.
+Second, find the right amount of pressure, which is usually between 8 and 12 MPa.
+This makes pellets that are hard but still easy to eat.
+Also, make sure that your feed rate stays the same so that there are no jams.
 Safety is also very important.
-Always wear the right gear.
-We learned that the hard way after a friend’s sleeve got caught in the machine.
+Always wear the right clothes.
+We learned the hard way when a friend’s sleeve got stuck in the machine.

 4. Dry the Pellets the Right Way